Natural fertility treatment at The Natural Doctor®

 Infertility seems to be affecting more couples than ever, as one in six now have difficulty in conceiving.
 Awareness of IVF treatment within the consciousness of the public makes it seem to be the first and most obvious choice for most since the term IVF seems to be almost synonymous with infertility.
 However, there are good reasons held by many practitioners in both mainstream and holistic (we included) medicine to question whether this should always be the case.
 We are all aware that would be parents who are often demoralized by enduring repeated invasive medical procedures especially if the long hoped for result is never achieved.

-It is also helpful to treat the man as well as the women to ensure that optimum conception health exists for both of them.
-Sperm counts are usually relatively easy to improve.
+It may also helpful to treat the man as well as the women to ensure that optimum conception health exists for both of them.
+Sperm counts can often be improved by lifestyle and nutritional advice.

 Where can we get this service?

 By making an appointment with us.
 This will involve a blood test and an appointment with Dr Eccles.

 The first appointment will take up to 45 minutes with Dr Eccles.